By Coach Rob

 Focus and Specificity

 How you participate in your favorite sport recreationally and competitively should be driving you to train specifically for your favorite sport.
 Without going into every possible endurance sport and sub-discipline I am going to streamline what I mean by specificity.
 If you are a 5K runner you are not likely to use rowing in an effort to improve your running.
 If you are a Stage Racer you are not going to be training 30-minutes a day and expecting to do well.
 If you are a multisport athlete you are not going to go ice climbing to gain an edge over your competition.
-Yes, these examples are meant to be tongue in cheek, however, I have heard and read all sorts of suggestion from well-meaning athletes on how to become better at a particular discipline that wasn’t much better than my silly examples.
+Yes, these examples are meant to be tongue in cheek, however, I have heard and read all sorts of suggestions from well-meaning athletes on how to become better at a particular discipline that wasn’t much better than my silly examples.

 Training Factors Guidance